Let’s talk about composting and worm farming

 For more information about your available options, see below:

-- Worm Farms, including farming kit and worms and FREE delivery will cost ONLY $44.90.
-The Vermihut wormfarm is made of recycled plastic and perfect for a small household, measuring 42cm squared x 75 cm high
+- Worm Farms, including FREE delivery will cost ONLY $49.95 (almost 50% off RRP).
+The worm farm is made of recycled plastic and perfect for a small household, measuring 38cm (l) x 38cm (w) x 29cm (h).
+Worms can also be ordered.

-- The Eco Roto compost bin and FREE delivery is $59.90 (almost 70% off RRP), however, you will not need to purchase an aerator as the rotating function will do that for you!
-This bin measures 71cm x 66cm x 91cm.
+- The Eco Roto compost bin and FREE delivery is $89.90 (50% off RRP), however, you will not need to purchase an aerator as the rotating function will do that for you!
+This bin measures 66cm (d) x 73cm (l) x 93cm (h).

 This project was supported by the Environmental Trust as part of the NSW EPA’s Waste Less, Recycle More initiative, funded from the waste levy.